arabcoders/watchstate/README.md

 By default, the official container includes a small http server exposed at port `80`, we officially don't support HTTPS inside the container for the HTTP server.
-However, for the adventurous people we expose port 443 as well, as such you can customize the Caddyfile to support SSL. and do the necessary adjustments.
+However, for the adventurous people we expose port 443 as well, as such you can customize the `docker/files/nginx.conf` to support SSL. and do the necessary adjustments.
 However, do not expect us to help with it.

 #### Example nginx reverse proxy.